evanharmon1/harmon-ops/osConfig/mac/CHECKLIST-MAC.md

 - [ ] Add other fingers

 ### Settings > Keyboard
-- [ ] Set caps lock to Escape Key - need to do this for any attached keyboard via the dropdown
-- [ ] Keyboard Key Repeat and Delay Until Repeat to highest
+- [ ] Keyboard Key Repeat and Delay Until Repeat to highest asd
 - [ ] Text Expansion
 	- [ ] Try to keep the main ones in sync with TextExpander
 		- Like “zhome” etc.